art-from-the-machine/Mantella/docs/pages/installation.md

 Make sure all Mantella conversations have ended in-game and save your game.
 Deactivate the previous Mantella version in your mod manager before activating the new version.

+In case you missed it, <a href="https://www.nexusmods.com/skyrimspecialedition/mods/40971" target="_blank" rel="noopener noreferrer">FonixData File (Mod Manager Install)</a> has recently been added as a required mod.

 From v0.12, Mantella stores conversation histories in your `Documents/My Games/Mantella/Data/Skyrim/conversations/YourPlayerName1/` folder.
 This folder will generate for the first time after a conversation has been saved.
 Once generated, transfer your previous conversation histories (in your previous `/Data/Skyrim/conversations/` folder) to this new folder.
 </details>